gridsync/gridsync/docs/verifying-signatures.md

 Step 1: Installing GnuPG
 ------------------------

-While most GNU/Linux distributions will already come with GnuPG pre-installed, macOS and Windows users will need to download and install GnuPG manually; macOS users can download and install the [GPG Suite](https://gpgtools.org/) (which includes a copy of GnuPG), while Windows users are recommended to download and install [Gpg4win](https://gpg4win.org/).
+If you don't already have it, you will need to download and install GnuPG or another reputable/compatible application that can verify OpenPGP signatures.
+The specific application you install depends on your underlying operating system:

+* For Windows: Download and install [Gpg4win](https://gpg4win.org/)
+* For macOS: Download and install the [GPG Suite](https://gpgtools.org/) or use [Homebrew](https://brew.sh/) to install the `gnupg` package
+* For GNU/Linux: Use your distribution's package manager to install the `gnupg` package

 Step 2: Importing the developer's public key